MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows-totalchunksmismatch-236.md

 ## Resolution

 To resolve this failure, you will need to need administrator permissions.
 First, stop runs from executing on the machine.
-Then, navigate to the following two folders and delete the contents:
+Then, you will need to  delete the contents of the following folders:

 * C:\Windows\ServiceProfiles\UIFlowService\AppData\Local\Microsoft\Power Automate Desktop\Cache\metadata
 * C:\Windows\ServiceProfiles\UIFlowService\AppData\Local\Microsoft\Power Automate Desktop\Cache\storage

+You can do this by creating an administrator command prompt and typing the following:

+`del "C:\Windows\ServiceProfiles\UIFlowService\AppData\Local\Microsoft\Power Automate Desktop\Cache\metadata\*" /f /s /q`

+`del "C:\Windows\ServiceProfiles\UIFlowService\AppData\Local\Microsoft\Power Automate Desktop\Cache\storage\* /f /s /q`